VES CLI Utility

 Suppress error messages, except for arg errors.
 Return error codes only.

 Can be used with -o to check if the Vault Item exists.
-The exit code is: No authorization is needed to check for existance of a Vault Item.
+The exit code is: No authorization is needed to check for the existence of a Vault Item.

 -V, --version